pitfail/pitfail-reports/report2/report2.rst

     :width: 90%

 FBListener listens to the wall post of our account and notifies pitFail FB app of any new wall post.
 We use RestFB APIs  that access Facebook account of PitFail using the unique access token provided by FaceBook.
 API fetchConnection(User) reads the new wall post and passes it to ParseMessage module.
 ParseMessage processes the wall post, extracts the information required to process the request.
 It also checks for the right number of arguments and the data type (e.g. Volume has to be a number).
-If the message is good enough to be processed (no errors), the parsed request is sent to server , otherwise the player is notified of the error by commenting on player’s wall post.
+If the message is good enough to be processed (no errors), the parsed request is sent to server , otherwise the player is notified of the error by commenting on player's wall post.

 Ensure User: